Hit enter after type your search item

 What about customizing range datepicker?

 Similarly, if you need to modify the date range datepicker styles, it has a different set of classes in the same CSS file.
 Just go through it and you will find it easily with the range prefix.
-Copy those classes from that CSS file and bring it in the styles section of head tag OR use an external CSS file.
+Copy those classes from that CSS file and bring it in the styles section of the head tag OR use an external CSS file.

-In any case, you must refer that style after including the bootstrap-datepicker3.min.css file. (or if you are using less or another format).
+In any case, you must refer to that style after including the bootstrap-datepicker3.min.css file. (or if you are using less or another format).

 datepicker Setting wizard